YiqinZhang/ThreeCardPoker/README.md

 ### Program Limitations

+- The poker game is not restricted to one standard 52-card deck because there is no check on the duplicate card of the same rank and suit.
+- If the program is scalable to more cards like a five or seven cards poker game, it would be better to implement a comparator in the  PokerHandEvaluator class.
 - Each input file must have at least one player and no more than eight players in each game.
 No player or more than eight players will throw an IllegalArgumentException.
-- Each input file portrays a game with n different number of players.
-Each player has only one hand to play the game.
+- Each player has only one hand to play the game.
 Having duplicate player ids will trigger an IllegalArgumentException.
-- The poker game is not restricted to one standard 52-card deck with 13 ranks in 4 suits because There is no check on the duplicate card of the same rank and suit.
-- If the program is scalable to more cards like a five or seven cards poker game, it would be better to implement a comparator in the  PokerHandEvaluator class.